SovereignCloudStack/status-page-api/docs/requests.md

 ## Phases

 Phases are always handled as lists, so `GET` as well as `POST` operations on phases always require the full list.
-When geting the phase list, it's accompanied be a generation annotation.
+When getting the phase list, it's accompanied be a generation annotation.

 ```json5
 {